Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

-It gained’t be lengthy earlier than we see a brand new line-up of celebs looping, flipping, and gliding onto the slippery flooring, as Dancing on Ice returns for a brand new collection subsequent 12 months.
+The 2021 Dancing on Ice line up is filling up properly!
+To date, eight celebs have been introduced for the skating present, which is predicted to air subsequent 12 months.

-Hosted by This Morning’s Phillip Schofield and Holly Willoughby, the ITV skating present is reportedly set to start out filming in January.
+The ITV collection, hosted by This Morning’s Phillip Schofield and Holly Willoughby, is reportedly set to begin filming in January.

-And 6 celebrities have already been confirmed for the present, with extra rumours spiralling about who’ll be becoming a member of them on the ice.
+And with well-known faces being confirmed day by day for the new collection, it gained’t be lengthy now earlier than we see the celebs gliding onto the ice.

 Sonny Jay

-DJ sonny Jay can be swapping the DJ sales space for the ice when the ITV present returns.
+DJ sonny Jay will likely be swapping the DJ sales space for the ice when the ITV present returns.

 Followers will recognise him from the Capital Radio Breakfast Present, which he hosts alongside Roman Kemp and Sian Welby.

-Revealing the information, he advised his co-stars on September twenty fifth: “I’m going to be doing Dancing on Ice!
-I’m so excited, I don’t understand how I stored it a secret.”
+Revealing the information, he informed his co-stars on September twenty fifth: “I’m going to be doing Dancing on Ice!
+I’m so excited, I don’t know the way I stored it a secret.”

-And Kemp appears to consider his pal may need what it takes to swipe the glass trophy, saying: “We had been speaking about it..we’ve been speaking about Denise Van Outen and Jason Donovan.
+And Kemp appears to consider his pal might need what it takes to swipe the glass trophy, saying: “We have been speaking about it..we’ve been speaking about Denise Van Outen and Jason Donovan.
 Transfer them apart, Sonny’s gonna win this!”

 Jason Donavon

-The previous Neighbours actor can be stepping onto the ice subsequent 12 months.
+The previous Neighbours actor will likely be stepping onto the ice subsequent 12 months.

-He added on Twitter: “I’ve all the time beloved my winter sports activities, snowboarding, skating, snowboarding… I fairly like my après ski as nicely!
-I can’t wait to get on the ice, have some enjoyable and produce an enormous smile to everybody’s face in 2021!”
+He added on Twitter: “I’ve all the time beloved my winter sports activities, snowboarding, skating, snowboarding… I fairly like my après ski as properly!
+I can’t wait to get on the ice, have some enjoyable and convey a giant smile to everybody’s face in 2021!”

 Faye Brooks

-Skating her manner onto the ice subsequent 12 months is Corrie star Faye Brooks.
+Skating her means onto the ice subsequent 12 months is Corrie star Faye Brooks.

-The actress – who’s finest recognized for taking part in Kate Connor on the lengthy working cleaning soap – was introduced as the fourth celeb to join skating present.
+The actress – who’s finest identified for taking part in Kate Connor on the lengthy working cleaning soap – was introduced as the fourth celeb to join skating present.

-Talking on the Lorraine present, Brooks stated: “I’m so excited!
-I needed to meet with the workforce, they needed to see me on the ice and there was a coach to overview the fundamentals.
+Talking on the Lorraine present, Brooks mentioned: “I’m so excited!
+I needed to meet with the group, they needed to see me on the ice and there was a coach to overview the fundamentals.

 Denise Van Outen

-TV character Denise Van Outen can be displaying off her dancing abilities on the ice come 2021.
+TV persona Denise Van Outen will likely be exhibiting off her dancing expertise on the ice come 2021.

-The information was revealed on an episode of Unfastened Ladies, as Linda Robson by chance blurted it out.
+The information was revealed on an episode of Free Girls, as Linda Robson by accident blurted it out.

-Nonetheless, Denise was glad the cat was lastly out the bag, saying: “I’m actually excited.
+Nonetheless, Denise was pleased the cat was lastly out the bag, saying: “I’m actually excited.
 Lastly I get to inform individuals as a result of I’ve actually stored this a secret.”

 Joe-Warren Plant

-Emmerdale actor Joe-Warren Plant was introduced as the second celeb to hitch the DOI line up.
+Emmerdale actor Joe-Warren Plant was introduced as the second celeb to affix the DOI line up.

-Talking of his signing, the 18-year-old stated: “I’m so excited to be taught one thing new.
+Talking of his signing, the 18-year-old mentioned: “I’m so excited to study one thing new.
 I’m in it to win it, 100 per cent!”

-Joe is finest recognized for taking part in Jacob Gallagher on the ITV cleaning soap, which he joined in 2010.
+Joe is finest identified for taking part in Jacob Gallagher on the ITV cleaning soap, which he joined in 2010.

 Mylene Klass

-The musician and TV presenter grew to become the first celeb confirmed for Dancing on Ice when it returns in the New 12 months.
+The musician and TV presenter turned the first celeb confirmed for Dancing on Ice when it returns in the New Yr.

 Myleene shared the information on her Twitter, posting a promo pic as she wrote: “Guess who gained’t be holding the coats by the aspect of the rink anymore!My women have been begging me to do @dancingonice.
 I’ve all the time been scared my piano fingers will get sliced off!
-Anyway,I need to make them proud, present them I’m up for a problem and check out for a bum like Jlo.”
+Anyway,I need to make them proud, present them I’m up for a problem and take a look at for a bum like Jlo.”

 Sally Dyvenor

-Coronation Avenue actress Sally Dyvenor was reportedly noticed by The Solar heading to auditions for the hit present, so it’s attainable we might even see her on the ice subsequent 12 months.
+Coronation Road actress Sally Dyvenor was reportedly noticed by The Solar heading to auditions for the hit present, so it’s potential we may even see her on the ice subsequent 12 months.

 The 57-year-old, who arrives on the Cobbles in 1986, wouldn’t be the first Corrie actress to take to the skates, with Lisa George (Beth Tinker) participating in the 2020 collection.